gokuze345/America-in/README.md

 # America-in
- As the audience's interest in the themes expanded, the primary goal grew.
+ As the audience's interest <a href="https://www.theamericanbulletin.com/">American Bulletin</a> in the themes expanded, the primary goal grew.